- R.E.M. vs. U2

-U2’s career spans more years (28 to 25), but R.E.M. has released three more albums (14 vs. 11).
+U2’s career spans more years (35 to 31), but R.E.M. has released three more albums (15 vs. 12).
 In fact, R.E.M. has been remarkably consistent until recently, releasing albums annually from 1983 through 1988 and churning out five from 1991 to 1998.
-What’s remarkable is that during that first spurt of creativity, they put out their best work: Murmur, named Best Album in 1983 by Rolling Stone; 1985’s Fables of the Reconstruction, a dark, epic album that captured Southern tales and culture; and Lifes Rich Pageant, arguably their first (and best) rock album.
-They have been less productive during the 2000s, releasing only three albums since 1998 – and two of those are considered among their worst material.
+What’s remarkable is that during that first spurt of creativity, they put out their best work: Murmur, named Best Album in 1983 by Rolling Stone; 1985’s Fables of the Reconstruction, a dark, epic album that captured tales of Southern culture; and Lifes Rich Pageant, arguably their first (and best) rock ‘n’ roll album.
+They have been less productive during the 2000s, releasing only three albums since 1998 — and two of those are considered among their worst material.

 U2 has been more deliberate, starting quickly (with four albums in five years).
-But it has spent four years between albums three different times, the latest being right now, as we’re waiting for the follow-up to 2004’s How to Dismantle an Atomic Bomb.
+But it has spent four years between albums three different times.

 But let’s take a look at the middle of the table, from 1987 to 1991.
 During these years, both bands were at their commercial and creative peak.
-U2 released what some consider one of the greatest albums in the rock era – The Joshua Tree – and after a mediocre soundtrack to their documentary, they waited three years before rebounding with their pivotal Achtung Baby.
+U2 released what some consider one of the greatest albums in the rock era — The Joshua Tree — and after a mediocre soundtrack to their documentary, they waited three years before rebounding with their pivotal Achtung Baby in 1991.

 Meanwhile, R.E.M. finally got a top 10 song with “The One I Love” from 1987’s Document.
 They switched labels to Warner Brothers, got another Top 10 song with “Stand,” and then captured seven Grammy nominations (winning three) from their 1991 album Out of Time.

 Here’s another table:

 Top 10 Mainstream Rock songs (Number 1 songs)